PRATHAMAHUJA001/Open_AI_Model/README.md

 You can obtain the API key by signing up on the Hugging Face website.
 Usage

-Note: By default I have used my own tokens so you can change it in the .env file itself
+Note: By default I have used my own tokens which you can change it in the .env file itself

 Run the Streamlit app: